pperrinn/aboutme/bitcoin.md

 permalink: bitcoin
 ---

-> Bitcoin (₿) is a decentralized digital currency, without a central bank or single administrator, that can be sent from user to user on the peer-to-peer bitcoin network without the need for intermediaries.
-Transactions are verified by network nodes through cryptography and recorded in a public distributed ledger called a blockchain.
-The cryptocurrency was invented in 2008 by an unknown person or group of people using the name Satoshi Nakamoto. - Wikipedia
+> Bitcoin (₿) is a decentralized digital currency that operates without a central bank or single administrator.
+Transactions are conducted peer-to-peer on the bitcoin network without intermediaries.
+These transactions are verified by network nodes using cryptography and recorded in a public distributed ledger called a blockchain.
+Bitcoin was created in 2008 by an anonymous individual or group known as Satoshi Nakamoto.

 The following two images are all uploaded to Github issue - the first one is inserted using Markdown and the second one is inserted using HTML - either way is fine although I think HTML way gives you more control such as width, style, etc.